MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/sales-price-resolution.md

 After a price list for sales is determined, the system completes the following steps to enter the default bill rate.

-1. The system matches the combination of the **Role**, **Resourcing Company** and **Resourcing Unit** fields in the estimate or actual context for **Time** against the role price lines on the price list.
+1. The system matches the combination of the **Role**, **Resourcing Company**, and **Resourcing Unit** fields in the estimate or actual context for **Time** against the role price lines on the price list.
 This matching assumes that you're using the out-of-box pricing dimensions for bill rates.
-If you've configured pricing so that it's based on fields other than or in addition to **Role**, **Resourcing Company** and **Resourcing Unit**, that combination of fields is used to retrieve a matching role price line.
+If you've configured pricing so that it's based on fields other than or in addition to **Role**, **Resourcing Company**, and **Resourcing Unit**, that combination of fields is used to retrieve a matching role price line.
-1. If the system finds a role price line that has a bill rate for the **Role**, **Resourcing Company** and **Resourcing Unit** combination, that bill rate is used as the default bill rate.
+1. If the system finds a role price line that has a bill rate for the **Role**, **Resourcing Company**, and **Resourcing Unit** combination, that bill rate is used as the default bill rate.

 > [!NOTE]
-> If you configure a different prioritization of the **Role**, **Resourcing Company** and **Resourcing Unit** fields, or if you have other dimensions that have higher priority, the preceding behavior will change accordingly.
+> If you configure a different prioritization of the **Role**, **Resourcing Company**, and **Resourcing Unit** fields, or if you have other dimensions that have higher priority, the preceding behavior will change accordingly.
 The system retrieves role price records that have values that match each pricing dimension value in order of priority.
 Rows that have null values for those dimensions come last.

 ## Determining sales rates on actual and estimate lines for Expense